Help and Documentation

 - Your email address is used to keep you informed of substatial changes to the system, and to help you recover your password if you forget it

-- Donít put the button on any page which automatically redirects to another page.
+- The UKWRS logo and code must not appear on any page which automatically redirects to another page

-Misuse is defined as any of the following:
+- Misuse includes, but is not limited to, any of the following:

 - Your IP address being blocked from recording any future hits.